Akil18/service-review/README.md

-# Scheme CTG - Architect Portfolio Website - Assignment 11
+# Scheme CTG - Architect Portfolio Website

 - Routing between pages enabled using react-router-dom
 - Login and register for user to access Private routes